 Full course description

 This MiniCourse is self-paced and takes 3 to 5 hours to complete.
-At the end of the MiniCourse, you will be able define the unique advantages of using mice in genetic and genomic research.
+At the end of the MiniCourse, you will be able to define genetically diverse mouse models, the Collaborative Cross (CC) and the Diversity Outbred (DO).
+These two complementary multi-parent mouse model populations are actually much more powerful than human genetic studies for understanding complex traits.
 You will receive a certificate and digital badge for completing the MiniCourse.
 In order to claim a certificate or badge for this MiniCourse, you must go through the Core Content module and take the self-review quiz (scoring at least 70%).